aduffy70/Protocols/RAD-seq_protocol.md

 ## PCR on ligated fragments

-Prepare ~110 reactions, calculate Master Mix for 2 tubes, run 2 plates (duplicate, not necessary):
+Prepare a mastermix of 120% needed volume (or optionally, two master mixes for two plates to reduce stochastic pcr variations):

 In each reaction:
   * 2uL ligated DNA
   * 18uL Master Mix:
-    * 8.07 ul H2O
+    * 8 ul H2O
     * 4 ul 5x buffer
     * 4 ul dNTPs
     * 0.4 ul MgCl2
-    * 1.33 ul primer mix (primer1 + primer2)
+    * 1.3 ul primer mix (primer1 + primer2)
     * 0.2 ul Taq (iProof)
     * 0.15 ul DMSO

 20 ul reaction, in PCR machine: 98C for 30 sec, 30 cycles of: 98C for 20sec, 60C for 30sec, 72C for 40sec, final extension at 72C for 10 min.

-Pool the PCR product from the 2 plates together, to minimalize stochastic differences in PCR reactions.

-## QBIT and pooling of the libraries
+If two plates, pool the two PCR products for each sample into one.

+Quantify the DNA with Qubit.

+## Pooling equal concentrations of each sample DNA

-Measure the DNA concentration of the PCR product.
-We want 10 ng of DNA per sample.
-Pool volume corresponding to 10 ng from each well (usually 3-7ul).
+We want 100 ng of DNA per sample.
+Pool volume corresponding to 100 ng from each well (usually 3-7ul).
+Lower concentration PCR products can be attempted at risk of reduced reads.

 ## Fragment size selection